iree-org/iree/docs/repository_management.md

 #### Adding dependencies

-In general, adding dependencies will require coordination with Google engineers to make the dependency available in both upstream and downstream.
+In general, adding dependencies will require coordination with Google engineers to make the dependency available both on GitHub and in the Google source repository.
 It is important to ask on the mailing list prior to expecting to contribute such changes.

 #### Pushing dependency changes

 When working on a development branch, feel free to stage changes however makes sense.
-However, when sending a PR, note that the upstream systems ignore any submodule version updates when merging the commit.
-Our source of truth for versions is in the `SUBMODULE_VERSIONS` file in the repository root.
-Here is an
+However, when sending a PR, note that our integration systems will overwrite the submodule version updates from the `SUBMODULE_VERSIONS` file in the repository root.
+Here is an example:
-example:

 ```text
 6ec136281086b71da32b5fb068bd6e46b78a5c79 third_party/abseil-cpp